Current Advice on Parasite Control:

 - Antigen tests

-Microfilariae of D. immitis must be differentiated from those of Acanthocheilonema reconditum.
-The following table compares characteristics of the two species; these guidelines are useful only with fresh blood samples.
+Microfilariae of D. immitis must be differentiated from those of Acanthocheilonema (=Dipetalonema) reconditum and, rarely in the U.S., from other Dirofilaria spp.
+The following table compares characteristics of D. immitis and A. reconditum; these guidelines are only useful with fresh blood samples.

 Radiographic evidence of heartworm infection consists of changes to the pulmonary arteries (increased size, tortuosity, and pruning) and right-sided cardiomegaly (evidenced by a reverse “D” shape to the heart).